The 2020 challenge will open in late March. Information below relates to the 2019 challenge.

-The Graeme Clark Institute for Biomedical Engineering (GCI), The University of Melbourne in partnership with the Melbourne Academic Centre for Health (MACH) and Neurosciences Victoria is inviting submissions for the HealthTech Innovation Challenge for 2018.
+The Graeme Clark Institute for Biomedical Engineering (GCI) is inviting submissions for the HealthTech Innovation Challenge.

 The objectives of the HealthTech Innovation Challenge are: